-Compiling such a list is difficult, because entertainment preferences vary between people.
-What I've tried to do with this list is put together a nice mix of attractions that appeal to everyone.
+Jacksonville, Florida comprises a nice mix of attractions that appeal to everyone who visits.
 A few of the attractions, such as the beach and Friendship Fountain, are so embedded in Jacksonville's culture and mystique that they're impossible to ignore.
 Several of them, of course, revolve around the great St. John's River, the waterway that keeps life flowing through Jacksonville.
 If you're headed to Jacksonville, use this list to help plan how to spend your time there.

 A "Top 10" list for Jacksonville isn't complete without at least a passing reference to one of the city's most well-known attractions: the beach.
-Jacksonville's public beaches span approximately 20 miles across the Atlatnic coast and are open 24 hours a day, seven days a week.
-Jacksonville Beach is well known for its 1,000 foot fishing pier.
+Jacksonville's public beaches span approximately 20 miles across the Atlantic coast and are open 24 hours a day, seven days a week.
+Jacksonville Beach is well known for its 1,000-foot fishing pier.

-The reasons for visiting Jacksonville's historic Riverside-Avondale district are plenty.
-For starters, it's one of the most well-preserved historic neighborhoods in the United States, with over 5,000 historic buildings.
-Riverside-Avondale was named one of the top ten neighborhoods in the U.S. by the American Planning Association.
-The Financial Times called it "the closest thing you'll find to Greenwich Village in Florida."
+There are so many reasons for visiting Jacksonville's historic Riverside-Avondale.
+For starters, it's one of the most well-preserved historic neighborhoods in the United States with over 5,000 historic buildings.
+Riverside-Avondale was named one of the top 10 neighborhoods in the U.S. by the American Planning Association.
+And the Financial Times called it the closest thing you'll find to Greenwich Village in Florida.

 Riverside has a number of attractions, including the weekly Riverside Arts Market and the Cummer Museum of Art and Gardens.
 Five Points, a section of Riverside, is known for its eclectic shopping and vibrant art culture.

 Many first dates and kisses have taken place over the years in front of Friendship Fountain.
 Some local residents believe the fountain has special powers.
-Whether it does it not is certainly up for debate, but there's no denying the fountain's beauty.
-Friendship Fountain was constructed in 1941.
-At the time, it was the world's largest fountain.
+That's up for debate, but there's no denying the fountain's beauty.
+Friendship Fountain was constructed in 1941, and at the time, it was the world's largest fountain.
 A 2011 renovation brought a handful of improvements to the fountain and surrounding area, which should preserve it for decades to come.

 What would Jacksonville be without the St. John's River?
 One could easily argue it's the lifeline of Jacksonville.
 The Jacksonville Landing is a great place to walk alongside its waters, catch a boat ride, have dinner, and even do some shopping.
-The Landing is also a popular hangout following Jaguars games and features 300 to 400 special events each year.
+The Landing is also a popular hangout following Jaguars games, and it features around 300 special events each year.

 Downtown Art Walk